-Hiking Backpack – I love my backpack made by Eddie Bauer–I have a slightly different version than this one.
+Hiking Backpack – I love my backpack made by Eddie Bauer — I have a slightly different version than this one.
 My backpack is lightweight and breathable.
-I can carry my keys, a light jacket (because this is the mountains, after all), water, sunscreen, bug spray, snacks, and an umbrella.
+I can carry my keys, a light jacket (because this is the mountains, after all), water, sunscreen, bug spray, lighter, headlamp, whistle, snacks, Garmin, and an umbrella.

 Stainless Steel Water Bottle – We are moderate hikers so we don’t use anything fancy like water bladders.
 I like my stainless steel water bottle since it holds the temperature, doesn’t perspire, and contains no harmful by-products.
 Plus, it’s easy to clean.